 There are many places that you simply must see and a Peru travel guide is a great place to start.
 You will land in the capital of Peru, Lima and that is where you should start.
 The capital over recent years has changed its image and it is a great place to spend a few days.
 Full of history and culture take a tour to get the best out of your time in Lima.
 If you love your food than there are many great restaurants to try.

 There are many other Peru private tours to experience and enjoy with the children, so do some research and travel to Peru for your next vacation.
-When traveling with children there are a lot of consideration that need to be addressed.
+When traveling with children, there is a lot of consideration that needs to be addressed.

-Here are a few things that you should be aware when planning your tour in Peru with the children.
-The Peruvian cuisine has been transformed in recent years to be internationally recognized.
-The national dish Ceviche, a blend of seafood and limejuice is extremely popular with the local people.
-In the highlands of Peru, guinea pig is roasted and is eaten on special occasions.
-In addition, the street food is not to be missed, with something for every appetite.
-Having said all this it is important to be aware that where you are eating with the kids and ensure the places looks clean.
+Here are a few things that you should be aware of when planning your tour in Peru with the children.
+Peruvian cuisine has been transformed in recent years to be internationally recognized.
+The national dish Ceviche, a blend of seafood and lime juice is extremely popular with the local people.
+In the highlands of Peru, the guinea pig is roasted and is eaten on special occasions.
+In addition, street food is not to be missed, with something for every appetite.
+Having said all this it is important to be aware that where you are eating with the kids and ensure the places look clean.
 You must bring to Peru from home a medicine kit that contains what you will need for your trip.
 Stomach medicine is a necessary part of any travel kit.

 WEATHER AND ADVICES

 Where is Peru?
-Peru is located in South America on west coast.
+Peru is located on the west coast of South America.
 Getting to Peru over recent years has become easier, with many different airlines now flying directly from the US and Europe.
 Due to increased competition, the prices can be low.
 However, getting to Peru from Australia and New Zealand can be more complicated, with many stopovers needed.
-There are also many different airlines serving the domestic routes in Peru.
+There are also many different airlines serving domestic routes in Peru.
 Prices vary greatly depending on the time of year and the route.